GeoHistoricalData/gallipy/scripts/README.md

 usage: getpdf.py [-h] [-s START] [-e END] [--blocksize BLOCKSIZE]
                  ark outputfile

-A simple script to download the PDF version of an archival resource hosted by Gallica.
+A simple script to download the PDF version of an archival resource stored on Gallica.

 positional arguments: